 If you’re prone to allergic reactions, be cautious with walnuts.
 They’re often added to dishes like salads and pasta.
 After all, the only way to avoid these side effects of walnuts is to avoid them.

 The Black walnut is a different story.
 Its active compound, juglone, is a natural toxin.
 This can damage DNA and human fibroblasts, the cells that make collagen.
 However, juglone is primarily found in the root and hull of black walnut, stressing the importance of proper preparation.5

-A green walnut is an immature walnut that is harvested early and thus, is green.
-Due to its chemistry, the color starts to darken immediately when picked from trees.
+A green walnut is an immature walnut that is harvested early and, thus, is green.
+The color starts to darken immediately when picked from trees.
 Green walnut is in demand for spirit confections like nocino and vin de noix.
 It is also used to make an old traditional marmalade, a pickle, to flavor vodkas, and for home remedies.

 Caution: Green walnut is not for direct consumption.
 It is only for infusing its flavor and other properties into liqueur and tinctures.

-In moderation, walnuts can be a part of a healthy diet.
+In moderation, walnuts are definitely a part of a healthy diet.
 They’re full of amazing nutrients, so don’t ignore them!
 Keep your meals diverse for the best results.